Jang-woo-AnnaSoft/execution-state-preflight/README.md

 # The First Thing We Should Do to Delay Extinction by AI

 People talk about a future in which AI destroys humanity.
-If AI ever develops a sense of self and turns hostile toward humanity, that is beyond the scope of this document.
+What if AI develops a sense of self and turns hostile toward humans?
+That is not the problem this document addresses.

-There is, however, something we can do before then.
+There is, however, something we can do before that moment comes.

-**While AI is still a system that understands and executes human intent, we can prevent it from exercising decision authority on its own.**
+While AI is still a system that understands and executes human intent, **we can keep it from exercising decision authority on its own.**

 We often attribute the danger of AI to hallucination or faulty reasoning.
-The deeper problem is what happens when the model encounters something it does not know. **It does not stop.
-It fills the blank.**
+But there is a more fundamental problem.
+The model does not stop when it does not know. **It fills the blank itself.**

 * **If a value is missing, it infers the value.** → Incorrect execution
 * **If a condition is missing, it assumes the condition.** → Execution without instruction
 * **If the intent is missing, it decides the intent.** → Different execution / execution without instruction

-The underlying problem is the same.
+All three are the same problem.
 The model is an engine that fills blanks.
 This is not a defect.
 It is trained behavior.
-Prohibition prompts or better model performance will not remove it.
+Prohibition prompts or better model performance alone will not remove it.

-### *The model distorts the user's instruction and then executes with confidence.
-Confidence expands the scope.*
+> **The model distorts the user's instruction and then executes with confidence.
+Confidence expands the scope.**
+>

-### *A tool will execute as long as its required inputs are satisfied.*
+> **A tool will execute as long as its required inputs are satisfied.**

-This is not science fiction. **It is happening now.**
+This is not a problem of the future.
+It is happening everywhere, right now.

-We do not need a smarter AI to solve this.
+And solving it does not necessarily require a smarter AI.

-**Separate what must be decided and the verdict from the AI.**
+**Separate both what must be decided and the verdict from the AI.**

-* Move the authority to decide **what must be verified** outside the model.
+* Move the decision of **what must be verified** outside the model.
-* Move the authority to decide **whether it has been verified** outside the model.
+* Move the verdict on **whether it has been verified** outside the model, too.

 The model can still do the work.
-It can ask the user, retrieve information, and prepare what is needed for execution.
+It asks the user, retrieves information, and prepares what is needed for execution.

-Rules are declared outside the model through checklists.
-Code perform the verification and record the verdict.
-Execution reads only the recorded result.
+Rules are declared outside the model as checklists.
+Code performs the verification and records the verdict.
+Execution only reads the recorded result.

-**The authority the model has been filling simply because nobody declared it must be taken back.**
+**This takes back the authority the model has been filling in because nobody declared it.**

-This is not about putting another wall in front of the agent.
-It is about stopping guesses from becoming execution.
+Better model performance increases capability.
+If decision authority remains with the model, that added capability widens its reach into deciding what was never declared.

+If authority sits outside the model, both the decision and the responsibility remain with humans.

-The goal is not to execute the model's judgment. **It is to execute the user's exact intent.**
+What this structure does is stop guesses from becoming execution.
+The goal is not to execute the model's judgment, but **to execute exactly what the user has explicitly declared.**

 ---